Home

 FOR IMMEDIATE RELEASE:

-"I started doing this show in 2003 on a zero budget in a tiny club where there were sometimes about 15 people in the audience," Ms Ainsworth recalls.
-"The good part was, those 15 people really got it."
+"After years of working in small theaters and being sidelined by health problems, I started doing this show in 2003 on a zero budget in a tiny club where there were sometimes about 15 people in the audience," Ms Ainsworth recalls.

 Having worked as a model, corporate writer, singer, actress and comedian, Ms. Ainsworth jokes that she's lucky enough to have personally researched ageism in a multitude of fields.
 This was particularly evident when she returned to the stage after several years of curtailed performances due to a serious inner ear disorder that was finally cured by a specialist at UT Southwestern Medical Center.
-Discovering that she was no longer considered for some of her favorite roles, she decided to take matters into her own hands and create a show for everyone who is past – or who anticipates soon being past - the "ingénue" stage of life.
+Discovering that she was no longer considered for some of her favorite roles, she decided to take matters into her own hands and create a show for everyone who is past – or who anticipates being past - the "ingénue" stage of life.

-For more information, visit http://www.lauraainsworth.com.
+For information, visit http://www.lauraainsworth.com.

 CONTACT: Pat Reeder